alok123t/cloudsuite/docs/benchmarks/fb-workload.md

     $ docker pull cloudsuite/fb-workload:server

-Edit the file `files/cmd.sh` on the host which contains the information to connect to mysql and command to run the facebook workload on the second line
+Create a file `cmd.sh` on the host which contains the command to run mediawiki workload.
+An example is present in `files/cmd.sh`
 ```
-$ chmod +x files/cmd.sh
-$ chmod +x files/perf.sh
+$ chmod +x cmd.sh
 ```

 You can also use any one of the below parameters in `cmd.sh`